wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.2.0 =
+* New: Support up to WordPress 6.4.2
+* New: Adding feature to create backup of individual network site in multisite installations. #2795
+* New: Add backup settings in backup logs. #2969
+* Fix: Automatic backup repair if the backup file index is corrupted. #2861
+* Fix: Saves remote storage backups in the database for use when calculating the number of backup to keep on remote storage. #2856
+* Fix: Prevent accessing the content of backup cache files created during cloning and pushing jobs. #2984

 = 3.1.4 =
 * New: Add smart exclusion options for backup creation and allow exclusion of cache files, post revisions, spam comments, unused plugins and themes and deactivated plugins with a single click. #2758